Spectral Analysis of the Non-self-adjoint Mathieu-Hill Operator: Introduction

 The operators $L_{t}(q)$ and $L(q)$ are denoted by $H_{t}$ and $H$ respectively when

-where $a$ and $b$ are the complex numbers.
-In the cases $t=0$ and $t=\pi$ the operator $H_{t}$ was investigated, in detail, by Djakov and Mitjagin\ [4, 5].
-In this paper we consider the operators $H$ and $H_{t}$ for all values of $t\in(-\pi,\pi].$ First, we obtain the asymptotic formulas, uniform with respect to $t\in(-\pi,\pi],$ for the eigenvalues of the operators $H_{t}.$ (Note that, the formula\ $f(k,t)=O(h(k))$ is said to be uniform with respect to $t$ in a set $I$ if there exist positive constants $M$ and $N,$ independent of $t,$ such that $\mid f(k,t))\mid<M\mid h(k)\mid$ for all $t\in I$ and $\mid k\mid\geq N).$ Then using these asymptotic formulas, we investigate the spectral singularities and the asymptotic spectrality of the operator $H$.
+where $a$ and $b$ are the nonzero complex numbers.
+In the cases $t=0$ and $t=\pi$ the operator $H_{t}$ was investigated by Djakov and Mitjagin\ [2-5].
+In [16] we have found the conditions on the potential (4) such that all eigenvalues of the periodic, antiperiodic, Dirichlet, and Neumann boundary value problems are simple.
+In this paper we consider the operators $H$ and $H_{t}$ for all values of $t\in(-\pi,\pi].$ First, we obtain the asymptotic formulas, uniform with respect to $t$ in some intervals, for the eigenvalues of the operators $H_{t}.$ (Note that, the formula\ $f(k,t)=O(h(k))$ is said to be uniform with respect to $t$ in a set $I$ if there exist positive constants $M$ and $N,$ independent of $t,$ such that $\mid f(k,t))\mid<M\mid h(k)\mid$ for all $t\in I$ and $\mid k\mid\geq N).$ Then using these asymptotic formulas, we investigate the spectral singularities and the asymptotic spectrality of the operator $H$.